fusioncharts/dev_centre_docs/getting-started/plain-javascript/your-first-chart-using-plain-javascript.md

 See the complete list of [all possible attributes]({% site.baseurl %}/chart-attributes/?chart=column2d '@@open-newtab') for a Column 2D chart.

-Now, go on and explore other 95+ chart types that we've at [FusionCharts]({% site.baseurl %}/chart-guide/getting-started/list-of-charts '@@open-newtab'), or explore the configuration [attribute]({% site.baseurl %}/chart-attributes/?chart=area2d '@@open-newtab') for the charts.
+Now, go on and explore other 95+ chart types that we have at [FusionCharts]({% site.baseurl %}/chart-guide/getting-started/list-of-charts '@@open-newtab'), or explore the configuration [attributes]({% site.baseurl %}/chart-attributes/?chart=area2d '@@open-newtab') for different charts.

 ## Create your first gauge

-Gauges are powerful tools that can showcase using a radial scale to display data, and a dial is used to indicate the value.
+Gauges are powerful tools that can showcase information using a radial scale to display data, and a dial is used to indicate the value.
 In this section, we will create an **Angular Gauge.**

 To start with, we'll build a simple "Weekly Customer Satisfaction Index" gauge as shown below: